Who am I ?

 - Color (contrast, brightness, saturation, grading, artificial, natural, acid…)

-- Film Stock (size, color, brightness of the noise, temperature…)
+- Film Stock (picture formation, size, color, brightness of the noise, temperature…)

 - The moment (where/when, night/day, interior/exterior, weather…)